kevinbungeneers/MacStrap/README.md

 MacStrap is a collection of Ansible roles to configure your Mac.

 ## Requirements
-You'll need to have your devtools or Xcode installed.
+If you're planning on just invoking `ansible-playbook macstrap.yml --ask-sudo-pass` you'll need to have Homebrew and Ansible installed.
+The oneliner, meant for setting things in motion after a fresh install, installs both of them for you.

 ## What's included?
 This is all very personal.
 If you choose to use MacStrap you'll probably end up forking this repo to make it your own.